-To achieve this, we deliver a range of traditional GCSEs as well as a number of vocational courses.
 We review our curriculum offer annually to ensure it is relevant, engaging for all our students, and – most importantly - prepares our students for life beyond Clarendon.

 The core curriculum consists of English, Maths, Science, PE and BV.

-English – 8 hours per fortnight.
+English: 8 hours per fortnight.
 All students are entered for English Language and English Literature qualifications.

-Maths – 8 lessons per fortnight.
+Maths: 8 lessons per fortnight.
 All students are entered for Maths and Statistics.

-Science – 9 lessons per fortnight in Year 10, and 10 lessons per fortnight in Year 11 (or 14/15 if taken as a Triple Science option).
+Science: 9 lessons per fortnight in Year 10, and 10 lessons per fortnight in Year 11 (or 14/15 if taken as a Triple Science option).
 All students are entered for Combined Science; or Biology, Chemistry and Physics.

 Students have access to a wide range of additional GCSE or vocational qualifications based on their interests and future aspirations.
 We place students into one of three pathways – A, B, or C - to help guide them towards studying an appropriate number of GCSEs.
-Please note that the pathways model is only a guide for individual students: where a student wishes to study according to a different pathway, accommodation can usually be made to suit a particular aspiration or interest in a subject.
+Please note that the pathways model is only a guide for individual students: Where a student wishes to study according to a different pathway, adaptations can usually be made to suit a particular aspiration or interest in a subject.